Code-Institute-Submissions/british-motorsport/README.md

 Although the contact us form has been built, this is only for view currently and does not work in itself.
 This would need to be linked to an email server.

 ## Technology Used
 Following a discussion at the start of the project with my mentor, I decided not to use bootstrap or other framework for this project.
-It contained a lot of unecessary code that I would not need, and wanted to create my own designs which I also believed would enhance my learning.
+It contained a lot of unecessary code that I would not need, and wanted to create my own designs which I feel also enhanced my learning.

 This site has been created using mobile first design.
 For the responsive elements of the site I have used Flexbox, and created media queries.
 These effects can be seen on all pages.